Mount Kaukau Summit / Khandallah Park Loop

 The city’s hills, beaches, and trails offer much opportunity to experience nature.
 Fuel your adventure with a stop-off at one of the excellent eateries offers nearby.

-Want to hit the trails but the weather has other plans?
-We’ve selected some of the region’s best walks that protect you from the elements, as well as offering spectacular views and scenery.
+Want to hit the trails, but the weather has other plans?
+These are the best nearby walks to shelter you from Wellington’s wind while offering views and scenery.